by Zonder Family Law Group

 A limited scope consulting attorney, however, does not serve as your “attorney of record.”
 Instead, you as the client will define the scope of exactly what you want your attorney to do, and there is more of a division of responsibilities between the attorney and client.
 For example, you may only want your limited scope attorney to provide you with legal advice on your options and what outcomes you should be seeking (and how to obtain them) while you handle everything else.
 Your attorney’s name might not show up on any paperwork, and your spouse may not even need to know you are working with an attorney.
 Again, this can save money and stress, while still allowing you to obtain just the right amount of legal guidance and support you need to resolve your divorce or other family law proceeding.

-What an Unbundled/Limited Scope Divorce Might Look Like In Your Family Law Proceeding
+What an Unbundled/Limited Scope Arrangement Might Look Like In Your Family Law Proceeding

 Limited scope divorce can take any number of forms, and you and your attorney can work out what model will best serve your interests.
 Furthermore, you can amend this arrangement at any time as the case proceeds (including converting the arrangement to a full “attorney of record” representation if both the client and the attorney are willing).